CodebyJet/ga-project-1/README.md

 rescaled the sizes down as the sprites didn't look the right size added styling and a joke graphics button and effects added music and fixed that the laser pew pews don't stop the music

+finished early
+Started doing the bonus things like the mothership and her guard, screen shakes when you get shot

+made a leaderboard

+reduced some of the animations to save load time